 Santes Dwynwen, St Dwynwen's Day is Wales' St Valentine’s Day, celebrated on 25th January and is the most romantic day in the Welsh calendar year.
 It is celebrated with the giving and receiving of cards and presents and by saying "I Love you" in Welsh, "Rwy'n dy garu di".
 Show your proud Welsh heritage and point of difference by celebrating St Dwynwen's Day as opposed to Valentines Day!!

 In the village of Cwm Gwaun, near Fishguard, Pembrokeshire in Wales, locals are keeping old traditions alive by celebrating the New Year, known as Hen Galan, 13 days after everyone else.
 Back in the 1700s, the people of Cwm Gwaun used the Julian calendar and still do.
 New Years Eve is on 13th January!!!

-St David is the Patron Saint of Wales and on 1st March each year is the feast day of Saint David, which commemorates the anniversary of Saint David's death in 589 AD.
-In the smallest city in the UK, the celebrations are over a two-week period!!
+St David is the Patron Saint of Wales and on 1st March each year commemorating the anniversary of his death in 589 AD.
+St David’s is the smallest UK city with an estimated population of 1,800.
+Celebrations are not done by half and not just on one day but are usually spread over a two-week period!!